Create a repositoryEstimated reading time: 2 minutes

 Select Repositories from the left navigation pane and click New repository on the upper right corner of the Repositories page.

-Select your namespace and enter a name for your repository.
+Select your namespace and enter a name for your repository (upper case letters and some special characters not accepted).
 You can optionally add a description.

 Choose whether your repository is